bonitasoft/bonita-continuous-delivery-doc/md/deploy_with_static_inventory.md

 ```bash
 $ bcd -y -s <path/to/scenario> stack undeploy
 ```
-After, you can destroy your virtual machine running `vagrant destroy` command in the same path of your `Vagrantfile`.
+After, you can destroy your virtual machine `vagrant destroy` command in the same path of your `Vagrantfile`.

 ::: info
 You can read more about the Vagrant [CLI](https://www.vagrantup.com/docs/cli/)